MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-50.md

    You must update the major and minor NDIS version number in the NDIS_Xxx_DRIVER_CHARACTERISTICS structure to support NDIS 6.50.
 The MajorNdisVersion member must contain 6 and the MinorNdisVersion member must contain 50.
 This requirement applies to miniport, protocol, and filter drivers.
 You must also update the version information for the compiler (see [Compiling an NDIS 6.50 driver](#compiling-an-ndis-650-driver)).

-- NDIS 6.50 miniport drivers for Windows 10, version 1507 and later must use the NDIS 6.50 versions of APIs.
-For more information, see [Using NDIS 6.50 APIs](#using-ndis-650-apis).
+- NDIS 6.50 miniport drivers for Windows 10, version 1507 and later must use the NDIS 6.50 versions of data structures.
+For more information, see [Using NDIS 6.50 data structures](#using-ndis-650-data-structures).

 ## Compiling an NDIS 6.50 driver

 The WDK for Windows 10, version 1507 supports header versioning.
-Header versioning makes sure that NDIS 6.50 drivers use the appropriate NDIS 6.50 APIs at compile time.
+Header versioning makes sure that NDIS 6.50 drivers use the appropriate NDIS 6.50 data structures at compile time.

 Add the following compiler settings to the Visual Studio project for your driver: